 Introduction to Data Visualisation and Web Applications Using R

-To introduce the key aspects of data visualisation using R, with applications of powerful R tools to illustrate the generation of fully reproducible documents (e.g. analysis reports), and to introduce the Shiny framework for web applications.
+This course aims to introduce the key aspects of data visualisation using R, with applications of powerful R tools to illustrate the generation of fully reproducible documents (e.g. analysis reports), and to introduce the Shiny framework for web applications.

-- Create high-end graphical figures, using the ‘ggplot2’ package;
+- Create high-end graphical figures, using the ‘ggplot2’ package

-- Add, amend and customise plot layers;
+- Add, amend and customise plot layers

-- Produce interactive graphs and display them online;
+- Produce interactive graphs and display them online

-- Generate dynamic documents using R Markdown;
+- Generate dynamic documents using R Markdown

 - Use R Markdown documents to produce pdf, html and Microsoft word reports; and